The generalized work function algorithm is competitive for the generalized 2-server problem: Preliminaries

-\begin{definition} For request sequence $\sigma$ and request $r$ the extended cost for $r$ is For $\roo=r_1 r_2\cdots r_n$ we define the total extended cost as $\nnabla_{\roo}=\sum_{i=1}^{n}\nnabla_{r_i}(W_{r_1\cdots r_{i-1}})$. \end{definition} The definition of extended cost matches that in~\cite{SittersStougie2006} and matches the commonly used extended cost in case $\lambda=1$.
+The definition of extended cost matches that in~\cite{SittersStougie2006} and matches the commonly used extended cost in case $\lambda=1$.
 It also matches the definition by Burley~\cite{Bu96}, although the notation is quite different.
 The intuition behind extended cost becomes clear from the following lemma and its proof.

-In this paper, $\roo$ always refers to the entire given sequence, i.e., no requests are given after $\roo$.
-We mainly use $\sigma$ otherwise.